Street condition survey

 If any damage occurs whilst works are ongoing, the area will be made safe by our contractor and a permanent repair carried out at the end of the works.
 The cost for this repair will be met by the property owner or person(s) responsible for the damage.

-To arrange a street condition survey, get in touch to give us your property address and contact details:
+To arrange a street condition survey, submit the form below and give us your property address and contact details.

-You should contact us to arrange a survey.
-Failure to do so means you could be charged the full cost of repair for damage to the public footway caused by your activities.
+Failure to arrange a survey means you could be charged the full cost of repair for damage to the public footway caused by your activities.